Bridge block victory: Boris Johnson steps in to prevent dozens of Victorian bridges from being filled | ExBulletin

 Last month Highways England sparked fury by burying the Great Musgrave Bridge in Cumbria.
 Officials said the work was necessary for the bridge to accommodate trucks weighing more than 17 tonnes.

-But locals wondered why the 124,000 fill was needed when Highways England’s own documents indicated that a repointing costing 5,000 would have allowed 40-ton trucks to pass through.
+But locals wondered why the £ 124,000 infill was necessary when Highways England’s own documents showed that a repointing costing £ 5,000 would have allowed 40-ton trucks to cross.

+Pictured: The Great Musgrave Bridge in Cumbria pictured before being filled by Highways England

+Pictured: The 159-year-old bridge which was filled with stone as part of a pavement maintenance strategy

 Highways England plans 69 backfills and 15 demolitions over the next five years.
 Since 2013, a number of bridges have been filled, including a controversial 2015 project in Chilcompton, Somerset.